 DeTACT

 In 2019, the DeTACT trial — “Developing Triple Artemisinin Combination Therapies” — began recruiting patients in Asia and Africa.
 The trial is led by PI Arjen Dondorp from the Mahidol-Oxford Research Unit in Bangkok.
+With recruitment complete in early 2024, results should be available by year’s end.
 We are leading the mathematical modeling work package whose aim is to assess the risks of drug resistance emerging to triple ACTs and optimal population-level deployment strategies once TACTs are approved.
+The first modeling assessments of triple ACTs can be seen here in Nat Med and Nat Commun, and a third analysis with a 25-locus model will be posted in late 2024.

 Research Areas